-* Please note that YouTube, which is really on top of 3D display,
+* Please note that YouTube, which is really on top

-viewing options --as shown:
+button for many viewing options --as shown:

 While my wife and i have done a lot of work with film and digital cameras via desktop digital processing (and see our treatments of that elsewhere), no way is the average person going to do print pair stereography without:

 * Processing which returns a side-by-side pair of prints, adequate to be viewed as is.

 ~ An adequate film camera, the improved ("Mark-2") Loreo (below) --allows of standard, over-the-counter processing to 4x6 prints (2 images each), and you might still be able to find them.
 As of November 12th, 2007, the exporter listed Loreo Mark-II Cameras as being "out of stock".
 Per my modifications below, the Mark-2 was not a trouble free camera.
 Also, I've experienced weak take-up spindle tension (solved by Scotch taping the film's leader to the take-up spindle).